-F. REPORTING OPTIONS
+REPORTING OPTIONS

-Any member of the University community (faculty, staff or student) or any person unaffiliated with the University who has knowledge of an alleged violation of the Student Code of Conduct may file a complaint alleging that a violation of the Student Code of Conduct has occurred.
-Such complaint should be filed with the Dean of Students Office as soon as possible.
+Any member of the University community (faculty, staff, or student) or any person unaffiliated with the University who has knowledge of an alleged violation of the Student Code of Conduct may file a report alleging that a violation of the Student Code of Conduct has occurred.
 The University may itself initiate a complaint.
-There is no timeframe on reporting incidents of misconduct; however, the more time that has elapsed the more difficult it may be to resolve the allegation as supporting information may have been lost.
+There is no time limit for reporting incidents of misconduct; however, the more time that has elapsed, the more difficult it may be to resolve the allegation as supporting information may have been lost.

-Complaints may be submitted in writing via email to dose uwyo.edu or submitted via the UWYO CARES online form and should include the date, time, place, name(s) of person(s) involved (e.g., the alleged, witnesses) and sufficient detail to assist in the resolution of the allegation as outlined in this Code.
-Complaints can also be given to the Dean of Students in person or by calling 307.766.3296.
-Reports of discrimination, work-place violence or sexual misconduct can be submitted using the online Report It form.
+Reports may be submitted in writing via email to dos@uwyo.edu or submitted via the UW CARES online form and should include the date, time, place, name(s) of person(s) involved (e.g., the alleged, witnesses) and sufficient detail to assist in the resolution of the allegation as outlined in this Code.
+Reports of hazing can be reported to the Dean of Students office or submitted via the Hazing Reporting form.
+Reports can also be submitted to the Dean of Students in person or by calling 307.766.3296.

-Students should be advised that University employees are considered mandatory reporters, and must report any disclosure of sexual misconduct, civil rights discrimination and workplace violence to the Equal Opportunity Report and Response (EORR) office.
+Reports of discrimination, work-place violence, sexual misconduct, interpersonal violence, and harassment can be submitted using the online Report It form.
+Students should be advised that University employees are considered mandatory reporters and must report any disclosure of sexual misconduct, interpersonal violence, civil rights discrimination and workplace violence to the Equal Opportunity Report and Response (EORR) office.
 A full list of confidential and anonymous reporting options is available on the EORR website.

-G. ROLE OF AN ADVISOR VS. UNIVERSITY PROCESS ADVISOR
+ROLE OF AN ADVISOR VS. UNIVERSITY PROCESS ADVISOR

 Advisors serve to provide process and/or legal advice to students involved in the investigation of allegations or conduct proceedings.
 Students may have an advisor of their choice to assist them throughout the investigatory and/or student conduct processes at their own expense.
 The advisor may not serve in a dual role as a witness in the hearing.
-The advisor is generally a silent and non-participating presence who is there to observe the proceedings and provide support, guidance, or advice to their student.
+The advisor is not an advocate and is generally a silent and non-participating presence who observes the proceedings and provides support, guidance, or advice to their student.
 The University reserves the exclusive right to determine what constitutes appropriate behavior on the part of the advisor.
-The availability or lack of availability of an advisor will in no way impact or impair the investigation or student conduct process, and all requests for extensions remain within the sole discretion of the Dean of Students or the appointed Hearing Officer.
-Advisors may not participate in the process in the absence of the student.
+An advisor's availability or lack of availability will not impact or impair the investigation or student conduct process, and all requests for extensions remain within the sole discretion of the Dean of Students or the appointed Hearing Officer.
+Advisors may not participate in the process without, or on behalf of, the student.

 Students will receive direct communication from the University.
-Upon request, communication may be limited to written format on which advisors can be copied.
-Advisors may accompany students at any meetings or conduct proceedings, but are limited to non-speaking roles.
+Upon request, communication may be limited to a written format on which advisors can be copied.
+Advisors may accompany students at any meetings or conduct proceedings but are limited to non-speaking roles.
 During a hearing, either party may request a brief recess to consult with their advisor.
 This request may be granted at the discretion of the Hearing Officer.

-Students may also request a process advisor by the university.
+Students may also request a process advisor from the University.
 The process advisor will not provide legal advice, speak on behalf of, advocate for, or work with a student's other advisor/support person(s).
 The process advisor's role is only to advise the student about University process.
-More information on the role of a process advisor and how to request one can be found on the Dean of Students website at www.uwyo.edu/dos
+More information on the role of a process advisor and how to request one can be found on the Dean of Students website.

-H. HEALTH & SAFETY EXEMPTION
+HEALTH & SAFETY EXEMPTION